ryan2625/ESP32-CC1101/README.md

 - SPI3_HOST
     - The SPI peripheral you are selecting.
 There are 4 SPI peripherals on the classic ESP32.
 Two are tied to internal ESP32 operations, while SPI2_HOST and SPI3_HOST are available for public interfacing.
 - busConfig
-    - mosi_io_num: The GPIO pin that connects the MOSI pin
+    - mosi_io_num: The GPIO pin that connects the MOSI pin.
-    - miso_io_num: The GPIO pin that connects the MISO pin
+    - miso_io_num: The GPIO pin that connects the MISO pin.
-    - sclk_io_num: The GPIO pin that connects the SCLK pin
+    - sclk_io_num: The GPIO pin that connects the SCLK pin.
-    - quadwp & quadhd: Set to -1 indicating we are not using these
+    - quadwp & quadhd: Set to -1 indicating we are not using these.
 - SPI_DMA_DISABLED
     - Controls whether the SPI driver uses Direct Memory Access for transfers.
 DMA can be disabled for small and simple transfers.
 > Note: If we were to set SPI_DMA_CH_AUTO, we would have to change how we manage memory such as using `uint8_t* tx = (uint8_t*) heap_caps_malloc(64, MALLOC_CAP_DMA);`.
 Further reading on DMA is recommended.